|Scientific Name||Geranium dissectum L.|

 Viability Of Seeds

 40-150 seeds/plant are dispersed.

 Arable fields, lawns, grassy open ground, roadsides.

 G. dissectum grows on all soils, but prefers friable, nutrient-rich, loamy, not too chalky soils.

-Geranium dissectum often occurrs in small summer annual grains and corn in medium to high densities.
+Geranium dissectum often occurs in small spring annual grains and corn in medium to high densities.
 The individual plants have low competitive ability.
-Reduced tillage practices and reduced efficacy of herbicides (mainly in oil seed rape) favor this weed.
+Reduced tillage practices and insufficient efficacy of herbicides (mainly in oil seed rape) favor this weed.

 Integrated Crop Management